top of page

 Scabious Small and large (Scabiosa species)

-The dreamy purple colours of this plant, both small and large scabious, are to die for!
-Not to mention the constant coming and going you will see, from pollinators, moths, butterflies and everything else!
+The dreamy purple colours of both small and large scabious, are to die for!
+Not to mention the constant coming and going you will see from pollinators, moths, butterflies and everything else!

 Yarriosa.jpg